Trump trial resumes with contempt ruling and more witness testimony

 Before testimony resumed, Judge Juan Merchan found Trump in contempt of court for violating a gag order limiting what Trump can say about those involved in the case.
 The judge fined him $1,000 for each violation.

-Merchan also ruled that Trump can attend his son Barron's high school graduation on May 17, rather than attend the trial.
+Merchan also ruled that the court will be adjourned on May 17 so Trump can attend his son Barron's high school graduation.
 Eric Trump, another one of the former president's sons, is in the courtroom for Tuesday's proceedings, the first time one of Trump's family members has accompanied him to court.

 On the stand, bank executive Gary Farro testified how Michael Cohen, Trump's former personal attorney, urgently opened a new account to wire $130,000 in "hush money" to Stormy Daniels' lawyer days before the 2016 election.